Team6090/InfiniteRecharge/README.md

         $ git submodule foreach git pull

-To update the submodule code, ensuring you have the latest version.
+After your `git pull` to update the submodule code, ensuring you have the latest version.

 ## Building & Deploying
 For the impatient: just run this command in the root of the repository to build the code:

-        $ ./gradlew clean build -PuseSubmodules
+        $ ./gradlew build -PuseSubmodules

 If you want to deploy the code, run this command:

-        $ ./gradlew clean build deploy -PuseSubmodules
+        $ ./gradlew deploy -PuseSubmodules

 Our workflow guide can be found [here](#contributing)